Joachim26/TogaII/README.md

-Toga_II v1.2.1a modified for human play
-with additional UCI-options:
+Toga_II v1.2.1a (by Thomas Gaksch and Fabien Letouzey) modified for human play with additional UCI-options:

 Movetime Limit from 1 to 10000 ms,